Palmyra, Georgia

 Palmyra is an unincorporated community in Lee County, in the U.S. state of Georgia.

 History

-The community was named after the ancient city of Palmyra, in Syria.
+The community was named after the ancient city of Palmyra, Syria.
 The Georgia General Assembly incorporated Palmyra as a town in 1840.

-With the construction of the railroad through the area and concerns that the community's low elevation was prone to mosquito-borne diseases, business activity shifted to nearby Albany, and the town's population dwindled.
+With the construction of the railroad through the area and the concerns that the community's low elevation was prone to mosquito-borne diseases, as a result business activity shifted to nearby Albany, and the town's population dwindled.
 The Palmyra post office closed in 1891.
 The town's municipal charter was repealed in 1995.